 - Tempo runs

-- Shorter interval training efforts as speed work outs – Running 400 meters, 800 meters, or 1 mile distance repeats)
+- Shorter interval training speed workouts (e.g., running 400 meters, 800 meters, or 1-mile distance repeats)

 - Strength & conditioning cross-training workouts

-- Shorter interval efforts and mile repeats increase your VO2 Max — that’s a fancy way of saying you use less oxygen to increase energy
+- Shorter interval efforts and mile repeats increase your VO2 Max — that’s a fancy way of saying your aerobic capacity.

 - Running at a faster pace will improve running economy and make you a more efficient runner.
-That means better running form, but also more physiological adaptations, such as an increased number of red blood cells (more oxygen to supply the body).
+That means using better running form, as well as physiological adaptations such as an increased number of red blood cells (more oxygen to supply the body).

-- Running for longer distances will increase your slow twitch muscle density training your muscles to feel less fatigue during races.
+- Running for longer distances will increase your slow-twitch muscle fiber density, which will improve your muscular endurance.

 How to Have a Successful Half Marathon